mhayescs19/p1-mosaic-spring/README.md

 ## 2/18  Weekly Project Contributions and Artifacts Log
 ### Week 10
 ### 1. [Student Contact Info Front End + NavBar](https://github.com/mhayescs19/p1-mosaic-spring/issues/11)
 Adaptation of a nav bar menu was combined with a custom table created using nested divs and CSS styling to create boxes for a table.
-Created by Michael Hayes <br> <br>
+Created by Michael Hayes. <br> <br>
 **Contents**
 * Div class [studentInfo](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/static/css/student-info.css#L23) used to shift the header and table in the main content area to the right in order to fit the vertical nav bar to the left
 * Nested divs used with the repeating div classes [wrapper](https://github.com/mhayescs19/p1-mosaic-spring/blob/master/src/main/resources/templates/synergy/studentInfo.html#L20) and box in order to style each box the [same](https://github.com/mhayescs19/p1-mosaic-spring/blob/313d3439f6662f07ffb090a2e5b9e45bd257d1c7/src/main/resources/static/css/student-info.css#L41)